-Stage 3 For loans considered credit-impaired, the Bank recognizes the lifetime recognition.
-The Bank only recognizes the cumulative changes in lifetime ECLs since initial recognition, based on a probability-weighting of the four scenarios, discounted by the credit - adjusted EIR.
+POCI assets are financial assets that are credit impaired on initial recognition.
+The Bank only recognizes the cumulative changes in lifetime ECLs since initial recognition, based on a probability-weighting of the four scenarios , discounted by the credit adjusted EIR.